 Drawbacks To AWS Hosting

-AWS hosting offers significant benefits.
+The AWS hosting provider offers significant benefits.
 However, it’s not right for everyone.

 Some of the reasons why you may not want to use AWS hosting include: